(O. F. Müller) Stein, 1878

 Fig. 1: Anthophysa vegetans.
 A large colony on branched, brownish stalks.
 Obj.
 20 X.

 Fig. 2: Anthophysa vegetans.
-A single colony of about 20 individuals at the distal end of the brownish stalk.
+A small colony of about 60 individuals at the distal ends of the branched, brownish stalk.
+The length of the stalk with the colony is 480 µm.
 Obj.
 100 X.

 Fig. 3: Anthophysa vegetans.
 The colonies in detail.
 Each single cell has a long (F1) and a short flagellum (F2).
 Obj.
 100 X.